CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

-## Building functionality
+## Getting the location of the device

-We will make use of the OpenWeatherMap API to get information about the weather conditions at any given location.
+The purpose of our application is to tell the user the weather conditions.
+In order to do that, we will make use of the OpenWeatherMap API to get information about the weather conditions at any given location.

 ![](assets/02_browser_open_weather_map_website.png)